Resources: Current Students

 - PMCB Deadline Checklist - check the PMCB deadlines as listed in the appropriate Student and Faculty Handbook for your cohort

-- Submission to the Editorial Office: this office oversees the thesis and dissertation process, offering guidance to ensure all graduate students’ theses and dissertations meet UF’s high standards and are ready for electronic submission and digital archiving.
-For a sucessful submission to the Editorial Office, please make sure you complete these steps:
+The semester you graduate is usually hectic so it is crucial to plan ahead to comply with all UF requirements.
+The Graduate Editorial Office oversees the thesis and dissertation process and offers assistance in meeting UF’s high standards for electronic submission and digital archiving.
+For a sucessful submission to the Editorial Office, follow these steps: